Restoration continues through lockdown

 Andrew commented, several times, on the stunning location and how the unusual circumstances helped him appreciate the natural wonder of the landscape.
 He said he felt privileged to witness it.
 I couldn’t help feel a sense of envy.

 Installation of the truss and the construction of the rest of the roof is expected to take place during the summer.
-It will feature re-claimed stone tiles at the front and slate tiles at the rear to replicate the original design of the cottage.
+It will feature re-claimed Derbyshire "Freebirch" stone tiles at the front and re-claimed Welsh slate tiles at the rear. this arrangement replicates the original design of the cottage.

 Prior to being stood down, our fabulous restoration volunteers also made some impressive progress on the cottage grounds, including restoring the stone recess of one of the stop-locks and discovering inlaid ironwork which was part of a gate anchor strap.